bob-cd/bob/README.md

-See the Kanban [board](https://github.com/bob-cd/bob/projects/1) to see the roadmap and planned work.
 ## Join the conversation
 Please start a [discussion](https://github.com/bob-cd/bob/discussions) on literally any topic and we are happy to help and learn from each other!
+You can check out the Kanban [board](https://github.com/bob-cd/bob/projects/1) to see the roadmap and planned work.

-For a more Clojure specific discussion we also have a Clojurians Slack [channel](https://clojurians.slack.com/messages/CPBAYJJF6).
+For a more Clojure specific discussion there we also have a Clojurians Slack [channel](https://clojurians.slack.com/messages/CPBAYJJF6).

 Happy Building!